-The major focus of exploration activities in 2012 and the first half of 2013 has been the continuation of the successful drilling program.
-In total, 16,879 metres have been drilled since the program commenced in March 2011 with significant gold intersects being reported.
+The major focus of exploration activities in 2012 and the first nine months of 2013 has been the continuation of the successful drilling program.
+In total, 17,348 metres have been drilled since the program commenced in March 2011 with significant gold intersects being reported.

 The drilling programme began in 2011 with the objective of extending the depth and extent of the Joshua vein and providing data for a potential underground operation based upon the Joshua and Kearney veins.
-During 2011 and 2012 ninety five holes were drilled totalling 16,347 metres.
+During 2011 and 2012 ninety five holes were drilled totalling 16,704 metres.
 Channel sampling was also carried out, during this period, on the Joshua, Kearney and Kerr vein systems.
 On Joshua, a total strike length of 213 metres was sampled.
 On Kerr, an increase in average vein width and gold grade was identified within depth over a 30 metre strike length.

 The exploration programme had expanded considerably in 2012 with six drills operational during the first half of the year.
 The second half of the year saw the number of rigs progressively reduce with one rig, owned by the Company, remaining in operation by the end of 2012.
 The two principal objectives of the drilling programme were to complete the deeper holes on Kearney in order to gain a more accurate picture of the zone of mineralization for the purpose of the underground mine plan and to extend the strike of Joshua to the north and the south, and begin to target deeper sections of the vein.
-Drilling continued in to the first quarter of 2013 when two further holes targeting north Kearney and central Joshua were completed and a further drill hole commenced in the second quarter.
+Drilling continued at a reduced rate in 2013 but this work has now been suspended, pending the availability of cash for future exploration.
 Following the scale back of drilling in 2013, more time was dedicated to logging remaining drill cores, the sealing off of all accessible drill holes, updating databases and progressing towards a resource estimate using the Micromine geological modelling computer program.

 Assay results released to date from both the drilling and channel sampling programme have been encouraging with significant gold intersections being identified.
-The updated resource estimate (Technical Report July 2013) contains all data related to the program with the exception of one drillhole detailed in a disclosure subsequent to June 30, 2013.
+The updated resource estimate (Technical Report July 2013) contains all data related to the program with the exception of two drill holes detailed in a disclosure subsequent to June 30, 2013.
 Results to date have been positive, in particular the assays from the ten drill holes on Joshua released in January 2013 with thirteen significant mineral intersects.
+During the third quarter Galantas reported positive assay results from the first drill hole completed on the Joshua vein during the third quarter.
+This drill hole is the second deepest intersect yet drilled on Joshua Vein and averaged 12.4 g/t gold, over a true width of vein of 2.8 metres.
+The top of the mineralised intersect is estimated to be at a vertical depth of 137.2 metres.
+The hole was terminated at a down-hole length of 171.8 metres (see press release dated August 27, 2013).

-Once additional funding becomes available this drilling programme will continue using the company's own core drilling rig manned by in-house drillers.
-Up to a further 1,000 metres of drilling are planned, following up the recently reported gold intersects on the Joshua vein.
-Subsequent to June 30, 2013 Galantas reported that the drillhole commenced in the second quarter had now been completed with a positive result (see press release dated August 27, 2013).
+Once additional funding becomes available this drilling programme will continue.
+Up to a further 1,000 metres of drilling are planned following up the recently reported gold intersects on the Joshua vein.